themichaelwarren/docs/songs/2024-05-15-dads-song-for-brian.md

 --------------------

-You grew up fast
-You made the scene
+You grew up fast, you made the scene
-At school functions
+At school functions, accordion lessons
-Accordion lessons

-You found your voice
+You found your voice, you harmonized
-You harmonized
-The Four Freshmen
-Your first obsession
+The Four Freshmen, your first obsession

-You proved me wrong
-You found real joy
+You proved me wrong, you found real joy
-So love and mercy
-To you my boy
+So love and mercy to you my boy

 --------------------